Wang-Bioinformatics-Lab/GNPS2_Documentation/docs/fbmn.md

 1. A *feature table* with the intensities of LC-MS ion features (TXT or CSV format).
 1. A *MS/MS spectral summary* file with a list of MS/MS spectra associated with the LC-MS ion features (.MGF file or .msp file).
 3. [Optional] *Metadata table* - format described [here](link to be added)

+### Upload the feature table file, the MS/MS spectral summary file and the optional Metadata tabole to GNPS2
+Go to [GNPS2](https://gnps2.org/homepage) and click “File Browser” on the upper right corner, and then create a folder and drag and drop the feature table file, the spectral summary file and the optional metadata file to the folder.
+Alteratively You can also use the upload button to choose and upload the files.

+### Launch FBMN Workflows on GNPS2
+At [GNPS2 homepage](https://gnps2.org/homepage) click “Launch Workflows”, find “feature_based_molecular_networking_workflow”, then click “Launch Workflow”.

+#### Select the file source
+1. Use “Select Input Inputfeatures” to select the feature table file as “Input inputfeatures”.
+2. Use “Select Input Inputspectra” to select the MS/MS spectral summary file  (.mgf or .MSP) as “Input inputspectra”.
+3. Use “Select Input Metadata File” to select the the optional metadata file as “Input Metadata File” if necessary.
+4. Use "Select Input Spectral Library Folder" to select the spectral library as "Input Spectral Library Folder".
+5. Use “Feature Finding Tool” to select "MZMINE, “PROGENESIS” or any other program that was used to generate the feature table and spectral summary files.

+#### Basic molecular networking Options